graph90/PolymorphicScripts/README.md

 # PolymorphicScripts

-**PolymorphicScripts** features a Python script that dynamically generates polymorphic versions of itself, highlighting advanced techniques in code obfuscation and polymorphism.
+**PolymorphicScripts** features a Python script named `polymorphic_maker.py` that dynamically generates polymorphic versions of itself, highlighting advanced techniques in code obfuscation and polymorphism.
 This project illustrates how to create adaptable, stealth code with self modifying scripts.

 ## Overview

-The core of this project is a Python script that autonomously generates new versions of itself with polymorphic properties.
+The core of this project is the `polymorphic_maker.py` script, which autonomously generates new versions of itself with polymorphic properties.
 Each generated script demonstrates various coding techniques including:

 - **Dynamic Function Naming:** Functions are given random names to obscure their purpose.
 - **Advanced Encryption:** Encryption methods are applied to demonstrate data security and obfuscation.